Dear Dakota | How Can I Build A Consistent Flow Of Clients For My Interior Design Business?

 How can I build a consistent flow of clients for my interior design business?

-This is a great question; if you've asked this yourself, you're not alone.
+We received this question via The Weekly Install®, and let me tell you, it’s a common one we hear from interior designers; if you've asked this yourself, you're not alone.
 I know it can often feel like you’re in "feast or famine” mode, and it's scary when there's nothing in the pipeline for the upcoming quarter.

-So if you're currently struggling with no leads in your pipeline and no upcoming projects booked, ask yourself this:
+So, if you're currently struggling with having no leads in your pipeline and no upcoming interior design projects booked, ask yourself this:

 • Are you sick of hearing yourself talk about your services and how you can help your ideal clients?

-• Have you talked about it so much in your newsletters and social media posts that you are annoyed with yourself?!
+• Have you talked about it so much in your newsletters and social media posts and in real live conversations that you are annoyed with yourself?!
 You feel like, OH MY GOSH, people will block me because all I ever talk about is this one thing

 Sometimes, a message won’t fully sink in until a potential client has heard it several times or until circumstances have shifted so that it now makes sense or is relevant.
-So, keep letting your audience know how your services can benefit them.
+So, it is crucial that you consistently let your audience know how your services can benefit them.

-If you answered no, you don’t feel you have been repetitively talking about your services, it's time to reallocate your time (or budget) to marketing.
+If you answered no to either of those, (that you don’t feel you’ve been talking enough about your services), it's time to reallocate your time (or budget) to marketing

 1. Know what benefit you’re selling and who you’re selling it to.